WTO slashes tariffs on IT goods but implementation held up

 EU Trade Commissioner Cecilia Malmstrom said: "This deal will cut costs for consumers and business – in particular for smaller firms, which have been hit especially hard by excessive tariffs in the past."

-Technology manufacturers such as General Electric Co (GE.N), Intel Corporation (INTC.O), Texas Instruments Inc (TXN.O), Microsoft Corp (MSFT.O) and Nintendo Co (7974.T) are among companies expected to benefit from the deal.
+Technology manufacturers such as General Electric Co, Intel Corporation, Texas Instruments Inc, Microsoft Corp and Nintendo Co are among companies expected to benefit from the deal.

 Intel welcomed the range of products covered.